How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 I was building the appearance of one.

-I thought if I had the polished website, the perfect logo, the fancy brand colors… then clients would come rushing in.
+I thought if I had the polished website, the perfect logo, and the sleek brand colors, then clients would come rushing in.
+Spoiler: they didn’t.

 Because quality clients don’t care about your aesthetic.
 They care about whether you can solve their problem and deliver results.